cs0320-f23/term-project-dzhu36-gchen76-wtvo-kyeh6/README.md

 ### Errors and Bugs
 There are no current errors or bugs as of December 20th, 2023.
 ## Backend
+### Design Choices
-On our backend api server, we have two main endpoints (food data and pure plate).
-THe food data handler is used by our frontend to retrieve a list of valid foods to select from.
+* On our backend api server, we have two main endpoints (food data and pure plate).
+* The food data handler is used by our frontend to retrieve a list of valid foods to select from.
 The pureplate handler is what actually calculates the recommended list of foods.

-We use the proxy and strategy pattern and delegate our USDA food API calling through the Nutrition Data Source.
-Our NutritionDataSource class
+* We use the proxy and strategy pattern and delegate our USDA food API calling through the Nutrition Data Source.
-### Design Choices
-* hello

 ### Errors and Bugs
 There are no current errors or bugs as of December 20th, 2023.
 ## Testing
 Here are the following tests which we have decided to include in our program:
-* hello
+* Testing if all the components are visible when the application loads
+* Testing when certain values are inputted/selected we get the following results.
+* Testing when values are invalid, such as negative or non-integer/non-double values
+* Testing that informative errors (window alerts) pop up.
+* Using mocks to test invalid
+* Testing if the caloric requirement if that matches up with the Mifflin St Jeor equation.
+* Testing parsing the food base
+* Many more tests which cannot be outlined all on this README.

 ## How to run the program
 In order to run the program copy the GitHub Repository to your desired integrate development environment.
 Navigate to the following: